Esri/arcgis-runtime-samples-android/java/display-kml/README.md

 ![Display KML App](display-kml.png)

 ## How to use the sample
-Select the KML layer you'd like to display from the dropdown menu in the upper right
+Select the KML layer you'd like to display from the dropdown menu in the upper right.

+Before attempting to load a KML file from local storage, the file will have to be sideloaded onto the device.
+See [Offline Data](#offline-data).

 ## How it works
 1. To create a KML layer from a URL, create a `KMLDataset` using the URL to the KML file.
 Then pass the data set to the `KmlLayer` constructor.